lsst/LDM-493/_formats.rst

 LaTeX documents
 """""""""""""""

-LaTeX documents, being plain text, should be hosted and authored entirely on GitHub_.
+LaTeX documents, being plain text, are hosted and authored entirely on GitHub_.
 This GitHub_ repository is named after the document's handle, and also hosts DocHub metadata and continuous integration configuration.

 The continuous integration service renders the LaTeX source into a PDF that is displayed on the landing page.

-Google documents
+Active collaboration documents
-""""""""""""""""
+""""""""""""""""""""""""""""""

+Active collaboration documents refer to services such as Google Docs, iWork In The Cloud and Dropbox Paper that support rapid development of documents when muliple writers are simultaneously editing and commenting on the text.
+Below we use Google Doc as an example of this type of document.

+Google Docs are often created rapidly in an ad-hoc fashion with the understanding that in most cases, if the content has any value, the authors will produce a document in a first-party format such as a Technote.
+However in the case where this is not possible (for example because the document in question is a live spreadsheet), they can be captured in a format that integrates with the Documentation Architecture.

-Once a Google Doc is delivered, such as by closing a ticket, it must be exported into a GitHub_ repository.
+Once a Google Doc is delivered, such as by closing a ticket, it is exported into a GitHub_ repository.
 This GitHub_ repository is named after the document's handle, and also hosts DocHub metadata and continuous integration configuration.

-The Google Doc should be exported as HTML (specifically, a zipped file that includes images), which will be displayed on the landing page.
+The Google Doc can be exported as HTML (specifically, a zipped file that includes images), which are then displayed on the landing page.
 PDF and EPUB versions can also be exported for offline reading; these files will be linked from the landing page.

-Subsequent revisions to the document should be made on Google Docs and re-exported to the GitHub_ repository in a new Git commit.
+Subsequent revisions to the document are made on Google Docs and re-exported to the GitHub_ repository in a new Git commit.
+In general though, authors are strongly encouraged to transition to a first-party format whenever possible.

 Confluence pages
 """"""""""""""""

+Confluence, or other Wiki pages, are a form of active collaborative document like Google Docs above.
+The same caveats apply: authors that have non-ephemeral content that started off as a wiki page are strongly ecouraged to transition to a first-party format whenever possible.

-Once a Confluence page is delivered, such as by closing a ticket, it must be exported to a GitHub_ repository.
+In the event where this is not possible, once a Confluence page is delivered, such as by closing a ticket, it must be exported to a GitHub_ repository.
 This GitHub_ repository is named after the document's handle, and also hosts DocHub metadata and continuous integration configuration.

 The page should be exported as a PDF document using Confluence's native PDF export function.
 This PDF will be displayed on the landing page.

 Subsequent revisions to the Confluence page should be re-exported to the GitHub_ repository in a new Git commit.
+In general though, authors are strongly encouraged to transition to a first-party format whenever possible.

 Jupyter notebooks
 """""""""""""""""

-Being JSON-based, Jupyter_ notebooks should be natively hosted in a GitHub_ repository.
+Being JSON-based, Jupyter_ notebooks are natively hosted in a GitHub_ repository.
 This repository is named after the document's handle, and also hosts DocHub metadata and continuous integration configuration.

-The continuous integration service should, ideally, run the notebooks themselves.
+The continuous integration service will be able to run the notebooks themselves.
 This ensures that the notebooks are reproducible, and not tied to an individual developer's environment.

 The landing page will contain metadata about the notebooks, along with a summary description, and a table of contents linking to individual notebooks.